Last updated on June 2nd, 2023 at 03:34 am

 IMPORTANT: I would never recommend highly downturned climbing shoes for children unless they are climbing at a competitive level.
 Even then, I wouldn’t recommend frequent use.
 If you want to learn more take a look at the best kids climbing shoes here!

 Maybe you’ve decided to purchase a pair of downturned shoes and you’re curious about how they should fit.
 Not all climbing shoes fit the same, and there is absolutely no reason to settle for a shoe that is extremely uncomfortable.
 Here are a few tips for finding the best aggressive shoes for you:

 1. Make sure the shoe fits as snug as possible.

 2. Your big toe should be at the very end of the shoe, with your heel placed firmly at the back.
 Make sure the heel cup supports your whole heel firmly.

 3. Downturned shoes will feel a bit uncomfortable but not painful.
 Try to avoid buying shoes that are overly painful or make your feet go numb.

 4. If you’re shopping for shoes online and unsure of the sizing, go ahead and try the shoe on at a store that sells them!
 Then, buy the right size shoes online as it’s usually easier to find deals.

 Every year we see innovative designs emerge from almost every corner of the climbing industry.
-From neutral to the most aggressive climbing shoes, well-established climbing brands are constantly raising the bar and transforming this humble sport into a worldwide spectacle.
+From neutral to the most cambered climbing shoes, well-established climbing brands are constantly raising the bar and transforming this humble sport into a worldwide spectacle.
 Whether you’re an Olympic athlete or a newbie wearing rental shoes, everyone should have a chance at finding the right gear.
-So ask around your local gym, start a conversation with someone at the crag.
+So ask around your local gym, and start a conversation with someone at the crag.
 When you find the shoes that work right for you, they almost become an extension of yourself.